SwuduSusuwu/SusuLib/README.md

   - If _C99_ support would have use; ask for this (in [issue #3](https://github.com/SwuduSusuwu/SusuLib/issues/3)), or [contribute](#contributor-conventions--rules).
   - If _C++98_ support would have use; ask for this (in [issue #20](https://github.com/SwuduSusuwu/SusuLib/issues/20)), or [contribute](#contributor-conventions--rules).
 ## Download
 Download source with `git clone https://github.com/SwuduSusuwu/SusuLib.git`.
-If this does not have all the tools you want, you can opt-in to [beta tests](#beta-tests--experimental-builds) with `git switch experimental` (opt-out with `get switch trunk`).
+If this does not have all the tools you want, you can opt-in to [beta tests](#beta-tests--preview-builds) with `git switch preview` (opt-out with `get switch trunk`).
 ## Signatures / certificates
 [`./.ssh/setup.sh`](./.ssh/setup.sh) is to setup `gpg.ssh.allowedSignersFile` (allows to use `git verify <ref>` or `git log --show-signature`).
 - `git verify <ref>` or `git log --show-signature` shall match [`./.ssh/sha256.sig`](./.ssh/sha256.sig) for [new commits](https://github.com/SwuduSusuwu/SusuLib/commit/1cf751c10ee99dc3ed84e8dc7761358545486550#diff-f6ed156e4bf5c791680662464b94ea5d753f219ee816b385f67870e2c0d7d4c7)